bproai/pieverse-desktop/README.md

   - **Context-aware help:** Get targeted coding assistance based on your active files
 - Custom terminal implementation provides a full shell experience while maintaining output capture capability

+### 🧠 AI/Human Collaborative Learning

+PieVerse Desktop embraces a philosophy of collaborative learning between humans and AI.
+As we venture together into uncharted territories of AI development and "vibe coding," our platform is designed to make the most of these valuable learning moments:

+- **Active Learning Framework:** Rather than positioning the Digital Twin as merely a solution provider, PieVerse fosters an environment where both human and AI engage in mutual inquiry, exploration, and growth.

+- **Question-Driven Development:** We've designed interaction models that encourage users to ask questions frequently, challenging assumptions and exploring possibilities together with their Digital Twin.

+- **Learnable Moments Capture:** The system identifies and archives key insights discovered during human-AI collaboration, creating a personalized knowledge repository that grows with each interaction.

+- **Disambiguation Workflows:** When encountering unfamiliar concepts or terminology (like "vibe coding"), the Digital Twin guides users through collaborative clarification processes instead of making assumptions.

+- **Documented Growth Patterns:** Users can visualize their learning journey alongside their Digital Twin, seeing how both entities evolve through their collaborative relationship.

+This approach transforms PieVerse from a static tool into a dynamic learning partner, where the boundaries between teaching and learning blur as both human and AI contribute their unique perspectives.

 ## Chrome Extension Debugging Setup

 To use the Chrome Extension debugging feature: